 To be honest with you, Hiphats, this is a perfectly good occasion, I think, for you to come back online and let the world know your feelings about this.
 It matters not to me whether you want to communicate in private or publicly; if you want to speak out in private, you know where to reach me.

-In closing, let me say that there were a few significant so-called "movie moguls" in the late 1970 and early 80s; indeed, assuming that you believe the Santa Claus: The Movie making-of documentary, Alexander Salkind himself was one of them.
-Alexander's been gone from us for almost two decades now; alas, 91-year-old Dino De Laurentiis has also long since passed on.
+In closing, let me say that there were a few significant so-called "movie moguls" in the late 1970s and early 80s; indeed, assuming that you believe the Santa Claus: The Movie making-of documentary, Alexander Salkind himself was one of them.
+Alexander's been gone from us for some 21 years now; alas, 91-year-old Dino De Laurentiis has also long since passed on.
 With over 600 productions to his credit, Dino was indeed the last of the truly independent film legends.
 His was a true era in film history.... one that eventually caused me to mourn.

 For George Lucas was right: ours indeed remains a generation grown up without Faerie tales.
 Great storytelling is always being sacrificed in the name of modern technology.
-Such was never the case in 1985; I only hope that in 2013 --- and perhaps beyond --- a new generation of believers will continue the innovations and achievements begun by Alexander and Ilya Salkind, and the many others who followed them, so that our children will one day be able to tell their descendants, as Granny the Storyteller tells her audience at the beginning of Santa Claus: The Movie:
+Such was never the case in 1985; I only hope that a new generation of believers will continue the innovations and achievements begun by Alexander and Ilya Salkind, and the many others who followed them, so that our children will one day be able to tell their descendants, as Granny the Storyteller tells her audience at the beginning of Santa Claus: The Movie: